lilianricaud/patterning-complexity/english/patterns.md

 ## DESIGN PATTERNS

+Computer researchers have adopted the pattern method both to understand and to manipulate complexity.

-Inspired by Christopher Alexander's work, computer scientists and developpers used the The 3-PARTS RULE format of patterns to describe good practice in their field
+Inspired by Christopher Alexander's work, they use the The 3-PARTS RULE format of patterns to describe good practice in their field.

+## SALINGAROS PATTERN DEFINITION

 ## ANTIPATTERNS